 Use sparingly: Flavored or sweetened protein powder, honey, maple syrup, dates, sweetened or flavored yogurt

-4. Scale Back on Fruit
+4. Scale back on the fruit.

 Opt for: Avocado, grapefruit, papaya, berries, cranberries